TrooperZ/Stati-Documentation/README.md

 ## Counter Strike: Global Offensive Commands

+Reminder: your Steam ID can be found using [this tool](https://steamid.io/lookup)

 ### `g/csgostats <user>`

 Fetches stats from a player.
 Valid items for `user` is the Steam ID (string of numbers) or your steam profile link name (https://steamcommunity.com/id/**yourlinkname**/).